 If you have a small garden, you’ll often have limited access to good growing soil.
 Avoid any problems that come with poorly drained soil, and add more interest to your small garden design with raised beds.
 Perfect for growing anything from shrubs and annuals to veg and herbs, raised planters really are the gardener’s best friend.
 Allowing you to control soil moisture and pH level, raised planters have endless growing options.
 Depending on how high you want to make them, the bed’s edge can also double up nicely as extra seating – perfect for utilising the entirety of your small space.

-Instantaneously create a sense of calm in your garden with the use of water features.
-This can be a big and grand feature to create a key focal point in your garden or it can simply be a clever adaptation of an old piece of furniture.
-This is also a perfect opportunity to inject a different material into your garden.
-Think about metals such as rusty steel for traditional gardens or shiny stainless steel for adding to the clean cut lines of a modern garden.
+Create a sense of calm in your garden with the gentle trickling sound of a water feature.
+This can be a big and grand feature to give a key focal point in your garden or it can simply be a clever adaptation of an old piece of furniture.
+This is also a perfect opportunity to inject a different material to add texture into your garden – a tactile rock for traditional gardens or smooth, shiny stainless steel for adding to the clean cut lines of a modern garden.

 Generate intrigue by blurring the lines